nmorel/flatpack-java/README.md

 * `apidoc-plugin`, `dockets` are used during the maven build process to make JavaDoc strings available to `ApiDescriber`
 * `flatpack-search` is grungy utility code
 * `demo-client` and `demo-server` show a very simple JAX-RS server and how to use generated client code.
 The `demo-client` module also contains smoke-tests.
 * `eclipse-plugin` contains an m2eclipse connector for the FlatPack plugins.
+A pre-built drop-in is available at from [the project downloads](https://github.com/perka/flatpack/downloads).